CFDBY/CFDBY/README.md

 ---

 ## 🎯 Career Goals
 To contribute to advanced aerospace simulations, high-speed aerodynamics, and fluid-structure interaction research.
-, specializing in CFD and high-speed flow analysis.
+Specializing in CFD and high-speed flow analysis.

 ---